Kaustubh0301/research-intelligence-platform/README.md

 - SQLite works well for personal or small-team use.
 For higher concurrency, PostgreSQL migration SQL is in `db/migrations/`.
 - `NEXT_PUBLIC_API_URL` is baked at Vercel build time.
 Changing the tunnel URL requires a frontend redeploy.
-- Feature Mapper latency scales with the number of features and LLM throughput.
+- Project Mapper latency scales with the number of features and LLM throughput.
 - The machine running the backend must stay awake for the Cloudflare Tunnel deployment to work.

 ---

 ## Roadmap

-**Cross-paper synthesis** — after Feature Mapper retrieval, aggregate methodology patterns, evaluation benchmarks, and open questions across the retrieved set.
+**Cross-paper synthesis** — after Project Mapper retrieval, aggregate methodology patterns, evaluation benchmarks, and open questions across the retrieved set.
 Fast path uses cached `paper_analyses`; live path routes through NotebookLM.

 **Graph-grounded recommendations** — surface papers strongly connected to the retrieved set in the co-citation graph, catching adjacent work that keyword and semantic search miss.